 \section{Related works and main contribution}

-Given a string of length~$n$, the problem of reconstructing $x$ from the multiset of (all-, or, in some works, most-) its substrings of a fixed lenght $s\leq n$, has been studied in literature.
-Assuming no errors occur in $x$ prior to sampling of its substrings, the problem of interest is identifying a set of constraints on the information string, equivalent of sufficient, for such reconstruction to be achievable.
+Given a string of length~$n$, the problem of reconstructing it from the multiset of (all-, or, in some works, most-) its substrings of a fixed length $\ell\leq n$, has been studied in literature.
+Assuming no errors occur in $\bfx$ prior to sampling of its substrings, the problem of interest is identifying a set of constraints on the information string, equivalent or sufficient, for such reconstruction to be achievable.

-It was observed in \cite{Ukk92} that under certain circumstances, distinct information strings in which repetitions of $s$-substrings appear in different positions, exhibit the same multisets of $(s+1)$-substrings.
-These observations indicate that care must be taken when including code-words which contain repeating $s$-substrings (indeed, where observations are made via the multiset of $s'$-substrings, for some $s'\leq s+1$).
-On the other hand, if every $s$-substring of $x$ is unique, then $x$ is uniquely reconstructible from the multiset of its $(s+1)$-substrings (and in fact, $s'$-substrings, for all $s'>s$), as evident from a greedy reconstruction algorithm (which at each stage searches for the next/previous character in the information string).
-This observation motivates the study of \emph{repeat-free strings}; $x$ is said to be $s$-repeat-free if every $s$-substring of $x$ is unique (put differently, if $x$ is of length~$n$, then it contains $n-s+1$ distinct $s$-substrings).
+It was observed in \cite{Ukk92} that under certain circumstances, distinct information strings in which repetitions of $\ell$-substrings appear in different positions, exhibit the same multisets of $(\ell+1)$-substrings.
+These observations indicate that care must be taken when including code-words which contain repeating $\ell$-substrings (where observations are made via the multiset of $\ell'$-substrings, for some $\ell'\leq \ell+1$).
+On the other hand, if every $\ell$-substring of $\bfx$ is unique, then $\bfx$ is uniquely reconstructible from the multiset of its $(\ell+1)$-substrings (and in fact, $\ell'$-substrings, for all $\ell'>\ell$), as evident from a greedy reconstruction algorithm (which at each stage searches for the next/previous character in the information string).
+This observation motivates the study of \emph{repeat-free strings}; $\bfx$ is said to be $\ell$-repeat-free if every $\ell$-substring of $\bfx$ is unique (put differently, if $\bfx$ is of length~$n$, then it contains $n-\ell+1$ distinct $\ell$-substrings).

 Focus on repeat-free strings is further justified by the following results.
-It was observed in \cite{ChaChrEzeKia17}, via introduction of \emph{profile vectors}, that over an alphabet of size~$q$, where the length of strings~$n$ grows, if $s<\frac{\log_q(n)}{1+\epsilon}$ then the rate of all existing $s$-substring multisets vanishes.
-Conversely, it was demonstrated in \cite{EliGabMedYaa19} using probabilistic arguments that the asymptotic redundancy of the code-book consisting of all $s$-repeat-free strings of length~$n$ (which, as noted above, is an upper bound for the redundancy of a code assuring reconstruction from $(s+1)$-substrings), is $O(n^{2-s/\log_q(n)})$; thus, when $s>(1+\epsilon)\log_q(n)$, the rate of repeat-free strings alone is $1$.
+It was observed in \cite{ChaChrEzeKia17}, via introduction of \emph{profile vectors}, that over an alphabet of size~$q$, where the length~$n$ of strings grows, if $\ell<\frac{\log_q(n)}{1+\epsilon}$ then the rate of all possible $\ell$-substring multisets vanishes.
+Conversely, it was demonstrated in \cite{EliGabMedYaa21} using probabilistic arguments that the asymptotic redundancy of the code-book consisting of all $\ell$-repeat-free strings of length~$n$ (which, as noted above, is an upper bound for the redundancy of a code assuring reconstruction from $(\ell+1)$-substrings), is $O(n^{2-\ell/\log_q(n)})$; thus, when $\ell>(1+\epsilon)\log_q(n)$, the rate of repeat-free strings alone is~$1$.